gandm/language-babel/README.md

 	In other words, the package settings for this field is an array of strings, with each string in the form of `template-prefix:grammar-scopename#optional-include`.

   where:
     - `template-prefix` is a literal string or an Oniguruma regular expression ( Oniguruma is the regular expression engine for TextMate grammars used by Atom) that comes before the opening back-tick of a template.
-It may contain any characters except a comma but including colons.
+A literal string may contain any characters except a comma but including colons.
 A regular expression is denoted by being enclosed by double quote marks `"RegExp Here"`.
 Also, regular expressions must conform to being used inside a JSON object, so for example, `\s*`, which skips any number of white-space characters, should be entered as `\\s*`, whereas embedded double quotes must be escaped `\"`
     - `:`The last colon in the string signifies the start of the embedded grammars scopeName.
     - `grammar-scopename` is the scopeName of the grammar used to highlight the template.
     - `#optional-include` if present, will use that include block in the grammars repository.